 We could all use something to look forward to right now, so thankfully the Catbus has arrived with a pretty good pick-me-up: the details of a whimsical exhibition dedicated to Japan’s most celebrated animation legend at a brand-new museum.

-The Academy Museum is slated to open in Los Angeles on April 30, 2021, and on Thursday the Miracle Mile institution detailed what we can expect in its previously announced inaugural exhibition, a Hayao Miyazaki retrospective.
+The Academy Museum is slated to open in Los Angeles on April 30, 2021 (UPDATE: The opening has been pushed back to September 30), and on Thursday the Miracle Mile institution detailed what we can expect in its previously announced inaugural exhibition, a Hayao Miyazaki retrospective.

 “Hayao Miyazaki” will feature more than 300 storyboards, concept images and pieces of still and moving artwork from the director’s prolific career, including objects from My Neighbor Totoro, Spirited Away, Princess Mononoke and Howl’s Moving Castle.
 The exhibition, which has been put together by Academy Museum exhibitions curator Jessica Niebel and assistant curator J. Raúl Guzmán, was organized in collaboration with Miyazaki’s storied studio, Studio Ghibli—and it’ll be the first time many pieces are being shown outside of the studio, and the first North American museum retrospective dedicated to the director.